ProjectIxian/projectixian.github.io/_api_docs/dlt_get_wallet_list.md

 ## **Debug/Testnet only**

-## Get Wallet
+## Get Wallet List
 Returns wallets from the wallet list, capped to the first 50 entries.
 This function is primarily used when debugging or testing and has very little value in production use.

-### Method: `getwallet`
+### Method: `walletlist`
 ### Input parameters:
 None